-Baritone Dietrich Henschel captivates audiences as a regular guest at major opera houses, an esteemed interpreter of lieder and oratorios as well as with his multimedia projects.
+Baritone Dietrich Henschel captivates audiences as a regular guest at major opera houses, as an esteemed interpreter of lieder and oratorios and with his varied multimedia projects.
 His repertoire stretches from Monteverdi to the avant-garde.
 Born in Berlin and raised in Nuremberg, he made his debut in 1990 at the Munich Biennale for New Music and first became known internationally from 1997, following a period as an ensemble member of the Opera Kiel.
 At the Deutsche Oper Berlin he took the title role in Hans Werner Henze’s Prinz von Homburg, staged by Götz Friedrich, and gave an outstanding lead performance in Busoni’s Doktor Faust at the Opéra de Lyon and the Théâtre du Châtelet in Paris, for which he won a Grammy.

 In addition to his operatic work, Dietrich Henschel is committed to the performance of lieder and concert works for voice.
-In orchestral concerts he has worked with conductors such as Riccardo Chailly, Kent Nagano, Cornelius Meister, Sylvain Cambreling and Semyon Bychkov.
-His collaborations with John Eliot Gardiner, Philippe Herreweghe, Nikolaus Harnoncourt and Colin Davis are documented on numerous oratorio recordings.
+In orchestral concerts he has worked with conductors such as Riccardo Chailly, Kent Nagano, Cornelius Meister, Sylvain Cambreling, and Semyon Bychkov.
+His collaborations with John Eliot Gardiner, Philippe Herreweghe, Nikolaus Harnoncourt, and Colin Davis are documented on numerous oratorio recordings.
 Dietrich Henschel is particularly interested in theatrical and multimedia presentations of vocal music.
-He has performed staged versions of Schubert lieder cycles at La Monnaie, Theater an der Wien, Den Norske Opera Oslo and the Komische Oper Berlin, among others.
-In the project IRRSAL – Triptychon einer verbotenen Liebe, featuring the orchestral songs of Hugo Wolf and concieved together with director Clara Pons, he combined film and live concert; his project featuring songs by Gustav Mahler, WUNDERHORN, was a collaboration with director Clara Pons, and was developed as a co-production between several European partners including De Doelen, La Monnaie and the BBC Symphony Orchestra London.
+He has performed staged versions of Schubert lieder cycles at La Monnaie, Theater an der Wien, Norske Opera Oslo, and the Komische Oper Berlin, among others.
+In the project IRRSAL – Triptychon einer verbotenen Liebe, featuring the orchestral songs of Hugo Wolf and concieved together with director Clara Pons, he combined film and live music.
+WUNDERHORN, featuring songs by Gustav Mahler and also created in collaboration with Pons, was co-produced by European partners including De Doelen, La Monnaie, and the BBC Symphony Orchestra London.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.